Azure/iot-plug-and-play-bridge/pnpbridge/ReadMe.md

     }
   ```

 * The discovery adapter will be started automatically.
 To publish an Azure PnP interface add a configuration entry in config.json.
 In the below example, the PnpAdapter identity used is "my-pnp-adapter".
+The "component_name" below can be thought of as an identifier for a particular instance of an interface.

   ```JSON
   "devices": [